starcitizen-lug/lug-helper/README.md

 `Delete my DXVK cache`
 - A troubleshooting step that sometimes helps fix various issues and crashes.

+`Get a random Penguin's Star Citizen referral code
+- Displays a random referral code for a member of the Star Citizen Linux Users Group

 `Switch the helper between LIVE and PTU`
 - Toggle between targeting LIVE or PTU for all of the above options.
 Defaults to LIVE on each run.